Academic Catalog

 Learning Specialists

 Students may arrange for individual appointments with one of our learning specialists in the areas of math, science and literacy (reading and writing).
-Appointments can be made by contacting the learning specialists directly or by contacting the main office number at (630) 829-6041.
+Appointments can be made by contacting the learning specialists directly.
 Students who need remote assistance should contact learning specialists directly.

 Peer Tutors